-Illustration of why the Hubble radius should always be equal to the speed of light multiplied by the age of the.
-The number of spatial quanta = the number of time quanta at the Hubble radius so the recession rate must equal the speed of light (c).
-Galaxies receding at less than c (black) will always remain inside our cosmic horizon, while galaxies receding at c, or greater, (red) will remain invisible to us.
+Illustration of why the Hubble Radius should always be equal to the speed of light multiplied by the age of the Universe, if our distance in space quanta from any object/event is equal to our distance in time quanta from that object/event.
+This being the case, the distance to the Big Bang in time must also equal its distance in space, with the speed of light as the proportionality constant for converting time to distance, or vice versa.
+Galaxies receding at less than c will always remain inside our cosmic horizon, while galaxies receding at c or greater than c will remain invisible to us.

 With these assumptions, as shown in Figure 9, the distance to any spatial point at any instant in time must be equal to the velocity at which that point is expanding away from us, multiplied by the time since the Big Bang.
 Obviously, this should not be confused with the distance to the object when its light reaches us, which will be much greater because of continued expansion.
+The crucial point here, is that the distance at which the rate of recession due to expansion equals the speed of light ( $R_H$ = Hubble radius), must always equal to the age of the universe multiplied by the speed of light (c).
+A simple proof of why RH must equal cT in this model is provided in Appendix A.

-The crucial point here, is that the distance at which the rate of recession due to expansion equals the speed of light (RH = Hubble radius), must always equal to the age of the universe multiplied by the speed of light (c).
-As currently estimated, based on the Hubble factor of 67.80 km/s per mega parsec (Ade et al. 2013), the Hubble radius comes in at about 14.4 billion light years.
+As currently estimated, based on the Hubble factor of 67.80 km/s per mega parsec (Ade et al. 2013), the Hubble radius comes in at about 14.0 billion light years.
 This is not far off the age of the universe (T = 13.8 billion years) times c.
 Perhaps more precise measurements will show that the two are actually equal.
 If the Hubble radius does equal cT, then it must clearly increase with time, which implies that we should always see the same galaxies within our cosmic horizon.
 This means that as galaxies become more and more distant, they will not disappear across the horizon, but will simply become more and more red-shifted by the expansion.
 However, if the Hubble radius were greater than cT, then the universe must be aging faster than space is expanding, and we should see new galaxies come into view as more time passes.
 Alternatively, if the Hubble radius were less than cT, then space is expanding faster than the universe is aging, and we should see galaxies disappear across the horizon.